Zero Accident in Transportation

 Most of the chemicals in Taiwan rely on road transportation, but the lack of road planning for chemical transportation within the small geographical environment narrowly populated, any accident may immediately endanger the lives and property of the people nearby and cause significant losses to enterprises.

-Therefore, OUCC attaches importance to the establishment of a transportation safety mechanism and fulfills its responsibility as a gatekeeper for transportation safety.
-There were no serious chemical leakages in 2023.
+Therefore, OUCC attaches great importance to the establishment of a transportation safety mechanism and fulfills its responsibility as a gatekeeper for transportation safety.
+There were no serious chemical leakages in 2024.

 Transportation Risk Assessment

-OUCC outsources all of its product transportation to external tanker truck operators.
-The main risk of chemical transport is traffic accident.
-Crashed or overturned truck may lead to chemical spills, endangering the lives and properties of truck drivers, road users, rescuers, nearby residents, and the wreck of environment, which shall incur tremendous social costs.
+OUCC outsources all of its product transportation to external tanker truck forwarders.
+The main risk of chemical transport is traffic accidents.
+Crashed or overturned trucks may lead to chemical spills, endangering the lives and properties of truck drivers, road users, rescuers, nearby residents, and the wreck of environment, which shall incur tremendous social costs.

 Transportation Risk Factors